backdrop-contrib/node_authlink/README.md

 all operations.
 In each content type form you can configure, which operations to allow and automatic expiration of the keys.

-As soon as the authkeys are enabled, a key will automatically get created whenever a new node gets created.
+As soon as authkeys are enabled, a key will automatically get created, whenever a new node of that type gets created.

 ## Installation